-The Kent State University at Trumbull Campus is served by the Ohio State Highway Patrol and the Champion Township Police Department.
-Criminal incidents are referred to either department, both of which have jurisdiction on the campus and respond to emergency calls.
-Reports of criminal activity are referred to the Ohio State Highway

-Patrol or the Champion Township Police Department for investigation.
+The TAC is served by the Twinsburg City Police Department.
+Criminal incidents are referred to the Twinsburg City Police Department, which has jurisdiction on the campus and responds to emergency calls.
+Reports of criminal activity are referred to the Twinsburg City Police Department for investigation.